Searching for clarity in muddy water: diamond vs moissanite and diamond simulants

 Clear Quartz also called Rock Crystal is a very interesting option.
 It is a natural gem that has a very beautiful luster to it that is only typical of natural gems and cannot be replicated easily.
 Even though it does not necessarily look like diamond either, its colourless beauty deserves admiration.
 Quartz is a delicate gem with hardness of 7 on the Mohs scale.
 It should be worn with care to avoid scratches and chips to make sure it looks as good as new and impresses the wearer and everyone around with its marvellous shine.

 Probably everyone would buy big and beautiful diamonds if they were more affordable, but diamonds are diamonds and they are very pricey because everyone wants them.
-The best diamond simulants available nowadays are Swarovski Zirconia® which are almost impossible to tell from real diamonds by not a gem expert, they can last a decade or two and are very affordable indeed.
-Amorphous diamonds are still affordable but more expensive than Swarovski Zirconia® and reveal themselves as fragile stones composed of diamond dust and other materials that do not exhibit declared hardness and durability and are expected to have a shorter life expectancy than Swarovski Zirconia®.
-Moissanite, on the other hand, should not be considered a diamond simulant because it is a gem with similar but still different properties that looks differently and it is not much cheaper than diamond, especially if it is a certified Forever One® stone.
+The best diamond simulants available nowadays are Swarovski Zirconia® which are almost impossible to tell from real diamonds by not a gem expert but they are very affordable.
+Moissanite, on the other hand, should not be seen as a cheaper diamond alternative because it is a gem in its own right with different properties and characteristics.
+It may look differently from a diamond or similar depending on its colour, size and setting.
+But it is not much cheaper than diamond, especially if it is a certified Forever One® stone.
+Moissanite can provide a good balance between beauty, durability and sentimental value.
 The Amora Gem® is a beautiful fiery stone with the same chemical composition as moissanite but it can be as expensive or even more expensive than diamonds.

-Talking about other natural or lab-grown alternatives, Clear Quartz also has a beauty of its own and it may look very organic and fabulous in jewellery that otherwise would have diamonds.
-White Sapphire and White Topaz, on the other hand, are not the best options because they lack shine and look boring in comparison with other alternatives on the market.
+Talking about other natural and lab-grown alternatives, Clear Quartz also has a beauty of its own and it may look fabulous in jewellery that otherwise would have diamonds.
+White Sapphire and White Topaz, on the other hand, are not the best options because they lack shine and look plane and boring in comparison with other alternatives on the market.